THP-Lab/thp-lab.github.io/blog/Intuition.md

 ## Project Impact 📦

-This project is **Open Source** 👐, so anyone is free to contribute.
-Once completed, we hope anyone can use this platform to create their own data.
+All the component of this project are **Open Source** 👐 under the [Github Org THP Lab](https://github.com/THP-Lab), so anyone is free to contribute.

+Once completed, we hope some of our research and development could be used by to create and own their data.

-One application we'd like to implement is for our school:
+One direct application we'd like to implement is for our school, [The Hacking Project](https://www.thehackingproject.org):

 - A way to deliver attestations to students validating their skills.
 - Other students or collaborators can **validate claims**, giving them even more credibility. 🛠️